Frequently Asked Questions

 During CanSkate sessions, are parents/guardians allowed to stand by the boards while their child participates?

-The Goulbourn Skating club invites you to guest skate with our club during our Starskate Sessions (except Circuits) throughout the skating year.
-All we ask is that you please review our Guest Skate Policy, Procedures and Fee schedule and send in your Guest Skate request through our Guest Skate link at least 24 hours prior to the session you intend to participate in (click here to view our Guest Skate Page).
+The Goulbourn Skating club invites you to guest skate with our club during our Starskate Sessions throughout the skating year.
+All we ask is that you please review our Guest Skate Policy, Procedures and Fee schedule and follow our guest skate registration procedure outlined here (click here to view our Guest Skate Page).

 Club Programming and Registration